danlythemanly/bmd/README.md

 ### Bugs and Next Steps

-The source .bmd file must end with a paragraph.
+The source .bmd file must end with a paragraph or a link reference.
 Ending with a list breaks things.

-There isn't any support for links yet.
-I'm not sure how I haven't needed them yet.

 Written by: Dan Williams <danlythemanly@gmail.com> 7/26/2014